danieledurante/ProbitSUN/genes_tutorial.md

 Var_V0 <- bar_Omega-bar_Omega%*%omega%*%t(D)%*%solve(D%*%Omega%*%t(D)+diag(1,n,n))%*%D%*%omega%*%bar_Omega
 Var_V0 <- 0.5*(Var_V0+t(Var_V0))
 ```
-Finally **let us implement** `Algorithm 1`.
+Finally, **let us implement** `Algorithm 1`.
 This requires calculating linear combinations of samples from *p*-variate Gaussians and *n*-variate truncated normals—using the methods in [Botev (2017)](https://rss.onlinelibrary.wiley.com/doi/10.1111/rssb.12162).
 Note that also the running-time is monitored in order to compare it with those of the MCMC competitors implemented in the upcoming subsections.

 ``` r
 time_SUN <- system.time({